Essential Oils for Beginners: Your Ultimate Guide to Getting Started

 Around the home

 • Air freshening: Add a few drops of essential oil such as lemon, rose, or geranium to a clothespin and place on AC vents.
-Or put a few drops on absorbent materials like cotton balls and distribute around the house.
+Or distribute a few drops on absorbent materials like cotton balls around the house.

 • Natural cleaning: Use lemon and tea tree oils in DIY cleaning solutions for their antibacterial properties.